mqsoh/mon/program.md

     Application (callback module is `mon_app`)
       v
     Supervisor (callback module is `mon_sup`)
-      v
-    Supervisor (callback module is `mon`)
       |
-      |-----------.-----------.------.
+      |---------.-----------.-----------.------.
-      v           v           v      v
+      v         v           v           v      v
-    Worker 1    Worker 2    ...
+    Mon API    Worker 1    Worker 2    ...
 Worker N

-The worker nodes will be `gen_server`s because I don't know what else they should be.
+The mon API and worker nodes will be `gen_server`s because I don't know what else they should be.
 [The OTP design principles][] lists the standard OTP behaviors; none seem appropriate.
-The workers will have basically unimplemented functions.
-This also seems typical in Erlang.
-I think it's okay because there's not a lot of ceremony around these functions.
+The workers will have unimplemented functions but this also seems typical in Erlang.
+I think it's okay because there's not a lot of ceremony around these functions (they usually look like `whatever(_) -> ok.`.
 Anyway...

 # The Application

-When you run `application:start(mon).`, the `application` module searches the code path for a [`mon.app`][] file.
+When you run `application:start(mon).`, the `application` module searches the code path for a `[mon.app][]` file.
 The `mod` specified therein is called 'the application callback module'.

 (When working with `rebar` or other Erlang build tools, an `.app.src` is put in